CharlesLennon/NetCreep/README.md

 # NetCreep
-NetCreep is a modern fast newwork mapper
+NetCreep is a modern fast network mapper

 Todo